-Dalia Davis, President
+Dalia Davis, Founder and President

 Dalia Davis is one of the co-founders of Uprooted: A Jewish Response to Fertility Journeys, and serves as its Arts and Education Director.
 She is passionate about helping people struggling to grow their families find support within the Jewish community.
 Dalia is a Jewish Educator, dancer, and choreographer, who uses Jewish text as the inspiration for her choreographic works.
 Dalia holds a BA in Dance and Jewish History from Barnard College, a certificate in Talmud and Halacha from YU, and a MA in Jewish Education.
 Her Jewish educational background include serving as Rosh Beit Midrash for Merkavah Torah Institute, and teaching for the Florence Melton Mini School, Heritage Day School, and Camp Ramah.
 In addition to her work with Uprooted, she is also the founder of Beit Midrash in Motion, a fully-embodied approach to Jewish text study.

 Naomi is a renowned Jewish musician, ritualist and educator who has experienced and publicly shared her own personal struggles with fertility.
 Naomi composes original, values-centered pop, rock and spiritual music which she both performs extensively with her half-Israeli, half-American music ensemble, at concerts, and soulful worship events around the globe.
 She founded Jewish Chicks Rock and Jewish Kids Rock band programs creating Jewish literacy opportunities through music.
 Naomi serves as one of Lab/Shul’s Founding Ritual Leaders and Associate Director.
 Her activist and volunteer work includes Bring Back Our Girls NY; Uprooted: A Jewish Response to Fertility Journeys; Willie Mae Rock Camp for Girls and any cause that promotes the safety, development and empowerment of young girls around the world.